 Given its grid-style layout, playing the LinnStrument might take a bit of getting used to for keyboardists—but its default layout should be quite familiar to guitarists and bassists, with each row of pads ascending in tuning by a perfect fourth (in fact, you can even add a strap to play the LinnStrument in keytar/Chapman Stick-like positioning).
 Of course, it can be tuned in a large number of ways, including modes with no overlap between rows, octave offset between rows, and much more.
 All settings can be accessed from the Linnstrument's control surface itself with the aid of a front-panel printed menu system and several dedicated function keys, so despite its complexity, it's actually quite easy to navigate.
 Also worth note—Linnstrument does have DIN input/output and MIDI via USB, making it easy to integrate with basically any setup you like.

-Another favorite MPE controller among Perfect Circuit staff is Sensel's Morph.
-Several of us own them, and they're simply amazing for the price.
-The Morph take user customization to an entirely different level: by itself, it is a bare touch surface with no discernible user interface aside from a blank, black touchpad roughly the size of a tablet.
+Another favorite MPE controller among Perfect Circuit staff is the now-discontinued Sensel Morph.
+The Morph takes user customization to an entirely different level: by itself, it is a bare touch surface with no discernible user interface aside from a blank, black touchpad roughly the size of a tablet.
 And while it actually can be used in this state, the Morph's true genius lies in its use of swappable overlays.

 The Morph's overlays are thin pieces of molded silicone that attach to the Morph touch surface magnetically.
 The Morph can immediately recognize specifically which overlay is connected to it, as well as the user's preferences for how that specific overlay should behave (achieved through use of a desktop editor application, which we'll come back to in a moment).
-The current range of overlays includes a piano-like layout, "music production" layout with pads, sliders, and knobs, a Buchla Thunder-inspired layout, a drum pad layout (yes, it can withstand the force of drumsticks), and even overlays for gaming, video editing, and more.
+When in production, their range of overlays included a piano-like layout, "music production" layout with pads, sliders, and knobs, a Buchla Thunder-inspired layout, a drum pad layout (yes, it can withstand the force of drumsticks), and even overlays for gaming, video editing, and more.

 The trend toward hyper-expressive compact controllers definitely didn't begin with the Morph, though: in fact, one of the earliest sets of MIDI controllers that I personally became enamored with as a growing musician were those from Keith McMillen Instruments—the present-day company of Zeta/G-WIZ progenitor Keith McMillen.
 McMillen has a long history of work in the field of controller design, even having worked with Buchla on the original Thunder...and his sensibilities eventually led to the release of the hyperflexible QuNeo pad controller in 2011.
 QuNeo was way ahead of its time—each of its pads can act as multi-touch control surfaces in order to produce MIDI notes, velocity, and CCs that correspond to the X, Y, and Z touch axes—in fact, pads could even be divided into four distinct note regions, effectively turning its 16-pad touch surface into something more like a 64-pad surface.
 A handful of other assignable touch controls enable slider, button, and knob-like behaviors, making it—at its time—one of the most powerful and user-customizable all-in-one MIDI controllers around.
 The QuNeo was soon followed by the QuNexus, a portable keyboard controller with similar multi-touch expressive potential.